-Almost every food is being labelled a superfood these days – everything from to kale to avocado to pitaya.
-But there is no scientific definition for the title "superfood", so it can be stamped on anything (And it is!).
+Almost every food is being labelled a superfood these days – everything from kale to avocado to pitaya.
+But there is no scientific definition for the title "superfood" so it can be stamped on anything (And it is!).
 If one had to define the word “superfood” it would be a food that is a nutritional powerhouse and has enough evidence backing it's health benefits.

 When it comes to superfoods, there is one food that ticks the boxes.
 It’s not an ancient grain or a fancy new age green leaf.
 They're your good ol' oats.

 Numerous studies have shown that eating oats can lower cholesterol.

 Oats are grains which are rich in carbohydrates.
 But contrary to belief not all carbohydrate-rich foods are bad for you or will make you add those extra pounds.
 Oats are smart carbs!

 - They are packed with fibre and contain a particular type of soluble fibre called beta-glucan, which has been shown to reduce cholesterol in the gut and helps to improve reduce your cholesterol levels, which in turn reduces risk of heart ailments.